Exhibits and Events

 - Historic Houghton Museum in the Street.
 Posted on lampposts along Shelden Avenue, you can view the current scene just beyond the historic photo — and observe how much, and how little, has changed.
 Follow the QR codes or click on our EXPLORE tab for additional information about many of Houghton's historic buildings.

-- Historic Houghton Walking Tour.
+Video by Visit Keweenaw. - Historic Houghton Walking Tour.
 These 15 theme displays posted throughout downtown Houghton describe the change from rustic frontier village to industiral boomtown.
-Video by Visit Keweenaw.

 Current Exhibits Available Online